soha-m-ax/shx-prototype_v1/README.md

 # SHX // PROTOTYPE
 ### Designed by SohaMax // Solar Strike ⚡

-The **SHX // PROTOTYPE** is a 7-key mechanical macro pad designed for custom inputs.
-This design utilizes a direct-solder architecture to maintain a slim profile and ensure structural stability.
-Every trace on the PCB was manually routed in KiCad 8.0.
+The **SHX // PROTOTYPE** is a 6-keys & 1 rotary encloder macro pad designed for custom inputs.

 ---